gitbls/sdm/README.md

     `sudo /usr/local/sdm/sdm --explore /dev/sdX`

-    Uses systemd-nspawn to "go into" the IMG file (first example) or SD Card (second example) to explore and/or make manual changes to the image. `--explore` disables automatic image extension.
+    Uses systemd-nspawn to "go into" the IMG file (first example) or SD Card (second example) to explore and/or make manual changes to the image.
 When using `--explore` there is no access to the files in the running system.

 * `sudo /usr/local/sdm/sdm --extend [--xmb nnn] raspios-image.img`